zsoltherpai/fluent-jdbc/README.md

-####About FluentJdbc####
+####About Fluent-Jdbc####

-FluentJdbc provides a fluent API for executing SQL queries in java.
+Fluent-Jdbc provides a fluent API for executing SQL queries in java.
 It is best suited for projects that require fine control over SQL queries and operations in a convenient, declarative way.

 It wraps JDBC, provides additional features while avoids JDBC inconveniences and clutter.
-FluentJdbc is light-weight, has no 3rd party dependencies.
+Fluent-Jdbc is light-weight, has no 3rd party dependencies.

 #####Main advantages over plain JDBC#####